DataFire/Integrations/integrations/generated/osisoft/README.md

 *Output schema unknown*

 ### Configuration_Get
-Get the value of a configuration item.
+The response content may vary based on the configuration item's data type.

 ```js